ErmoGarcia/gallery_cleaner/README.md

 - Scrolling can be improved

-- Move trash recovery to a new screen
+~~- Move trash recovery to a new screen~~

+- Eliminate flash when selecting items

 - Use File class async methods